repboxr/.github/profile/README.md

 Author: Sebastian Kranz, Ulm University

-The *repbox* project is a collection of tools (mostly R packages) that shall facilitate reproducible research.
+The *repbox* project is a collection of tools (mostly R packages) with the goal to facilitate reproducible research.
 For the project, I created the [repboxr](https://github.com/repboxr/) organisation on Github (The name `repbox` was already taken.)
 The project currently concentrates on economics and social sciences.

 Main goals:
   - Help data editors and authors to check replication package of to be published scientific articles
   - Create a systematic data base for meta studies containing mapped information from run supplements and articles.
 A focus will be on regression analyses.

+Currently Stata and R scripts in supplements can be analyzed, with more functionality implemented for Stata scripts.

 ## Far from being generally usable